dergigi/dergigi.github.io/README.md

 # Hello World! 👋

-This repository is a collection of thoughts and essays on Bitcoin, life, and a little bit of photography.
+This repository is a collection of thoughts and essays on [Bitcoin](https://dergigi.com/bitcoin/), life, and a little bit of [photography](https://dergigi.com/blog/).

-[derGigi.com](https://dergigi.com) uses [jekyll](https://jekyllrb.com/) under the hood and is currently hosted on GitHub.
+[dergigi.com](https://dergigi.com) uses [jekyll](https://jekyllrb.com/) under the hood and is currently hosted on GitHub.

-If you find any typos, grammatical errors, broken links, or any other mistakes or issues, please point them out to me on [twitter](https://twitter.com/dergigi).
+If you find any typos, grammatical errors, broken links, or any other mistakes or issues, please [contact me](https://dergigi.com/contact/) or point them out to me on [twitter](https://twitter.com/dergigi).
 Or create a pull request to correct them.

+You can [support me](https://dergigi.com/support/) by purchasing a copy of [21 Lessons](https://21lessons.com/) (or by sending me sats directly).

 ---